spectrocloud/librarium/content/docs/12.5-vertex/60-system-management/05-enable-non-fips-settings/06-use-non-fips-features.md

 # Overview

-You can allow users on the tenant to use features that are *not* FIPS-compliant, such as tenant cluster backup and restore or various scanning capabilities for compliance, security, validation, and software bill of materials (SBOM).
-Prior to enabling non-FIPS features, the **Scan** and **Backups** tabs are not displayed on the Cluster overview page.
+You can allow tenant users access to Palette features that are *not* FIPS-compliant, such as tenant cluster backup and restore or various scanning capabilities for compliance, security, validation, and software bill of materials (SBOM).
+Prior to enabling non-FIPS features, the **Scan** and **Backups** tabs are not displayed on the **Cluster Overview** page.

 # Prerequisites

 - Palette can back up clusters to several locations.
-To learn more, review [Backup-Restore](/clusters/cluster-management/backup-restore).
+To learn about backup requirements, review [Backup-Restore](/clusters/cluster-management/backup-restore).

 - There are no prerequisites for restoring clusters or performing scans.